 Costa “had the clear-sightedness to see that he could ally himself with the (hard) left without making too many compromises,” said political scientist Antonio Costa Pinto.

-Though the prime minister is known among supporters for his constant smile and common touch, his detractors call him “manipulative” and “Machiavellian”.
+Though the prime minister is praised among supporters for his constant smile and common touch, voters got a glimpse of another side during a final campaign appearance on Friday in downtown Lisbon.

-A supporter of Lisbon-based Benfica, Portugal’s most successful football team, the married father of two likes to relax by doing 1,000-piece jigsaw puzzles and watching movies.
+A fan of Lisbon-based Benfica, Portugal’s most successful football team, the married father-of-two likes to relax by doing 1,000-piece jigsaw puzzles.